 And herein lies the power of Atterbury’s work.
 From the imposed clarity of her arrangements, curiosity can flourish.
 A sense of wonder overtakes us, unsure why each object seems unknown.
 Are these not familiar things?
 The sculptures are given as offerings, fragments of experience and memory gathered and presented.
 Are they intended as a form of divination?
 Is this what it looks like to gather your life and lay it out — to lay yourself bare?

 Elizabeth Atterbury (born 1982, West Palm Beach, FL) lives and works in Portland, Maine.
 Recent solo and group shows include Mrs., Queens; Kate Werble Gallery, New York; The Portland Museum of Art, Portland; The Colby College Museum of Art, Waterville; kijidome, Boston; DOCUMENT, Chicago; Western Exhibitions, Chicago; The Luminary, St Louis; Et al. Etc., San Francisco; Pulaski Park Field House, Chicago; Able Baker Contemporary, Portland; Ida Schmid, Brooklyn; TSA, Brooklyn; Bodega, Philadelphia/New York; KANSAS, New York; and The ICA at Maine College of Art, Portland, among others.
-In the Middle, An Oasis, a monograph of her work, was published by Bodega Press in 2013.
 She received her BA from Hampshire College and her MFA from MassArt.